 “While marijuana plants contain high levels of THC, hemp contains very little of the psychoactive chemical.”
 This single difference is what most rely on to distinguish hemp from marijuana.
 For example, countries like Canada have set the maximum THC content of hemp at 0.3%.
 Any cannabis with higher THC levels is instead considered marijuana.

-In comparison, medical marijuana produces anywhere between 5-20% THC on average, with prize strains tipping the scale at 25-30% THC.”
+In comparison, wellness marijuana produces anywhere between 5-20% THC on average, with prize strains tipping the scale at 25-30% THC.”

 The most substantial changes have come in the latest laws which have excluded Industrial Hemp and CBD from the DEA and the controlled substances act.